telerik/winforms-docs/ribbonbar/designing-radribbonbar/customizing-radribbonbar.md

 *
 ![ribbonbar-getting-started-customizing-radribbonbar 005](images/ribbonbar-getting-started-customizing-radribbonbar005.png)

->note The size of the Start Button is determined by the size of the image set.
+>tip The size of the Start Button is determined by the size of the image set.

 * The __Text__ property determines the text which is displayed in the Ribbon Bar's caption.